paramsingh96-zz/TensorFlow/README.md

 I like Python using TensorFlow library (that's why I made it of).

+And I feel like making tutorials are the best way to understand things like ML algorithms and AI.

 Hoping that you've installed TensorFlow in your system.<url><a href="https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html">(Installation)</a></url>

 Look at some easy codes in Python using this library.